 Unless you’ve been living in a scientific research bubble at the bottom of the sea for the last several years, you know turmeric is important for your health.
 You also know that you should eat it with black pepper, which aids its absorption.
 But … should you?

 New research is calling into question the long-accepted idea that black pepper is a necessary sidekick for the proper use of turmeric.
 Now the experts are posing queries such as: Is black pepper really necessary to get all that cancer-fighting goodness from turmeric?
-What about when you want to drink a smoothie, or some tea or a few sweet juice shots … you know, flavors that would be pretty much destroyed with a spicy kick better reserved for curry?
+What about when you want to drink a smoothie, or some tea or a few sweet wellness blasts … you know, flavors that would be pretty much destroyed with a spicy kick better reserved for curry?

 Let’s examine these questions, and figure out what role, exactly, pepper should play in the grand turmeric plan.